All TIGALA Guardians ad Litem have a minimum of 10 years’ experience working with children and families.

-Tim is a professionally qualified and Coru registered social worker since 2009.
+Tim is a professionally qualified and Coru-registered social worker since 2009.
 During that time, he has worked consistently in the area of child protection and family welfare gaining a wealth of experience in statutory frontline child protection services.
-Tim’s main roles have been in duty and intake, child welfare and protection, and child in care teams with the HSE/Tusla.
+Tim’s main roles have been in duty and intake, child welfare and protection, and children in care teams with the HSE/Tusla.
 Tim completed both student practice placements in child protection, one in the HSE and the other in South Africa.
-Prior to working in Tusla, he worked for eight years in a social care context both with children and adults with a diagnosis of autism and intellectual disabilities who displayed challenging behaviors and communication disorders, both in residential and community settings.
-He has also worked directly with children as a residential care worker in special care and high support units.
+Prior to working in Tusla, he worked for eight years in a social care context both with children and adults with autism and intellectual disabilities who displayed challenging behaviors and communication disorders, both in residential and in community settings.
+He has also worked directly with children as a residential care worker in special care and high-support units.

 Tim’s child protection experience included conducting parenting capacity assessments, pre-birth and child and family social work assessments, compiling comprehensive reports for presentation at child protection and family welfare case conferences, and to the courts, internal committees, and other professional fora.
 He has managed a high, varied, and mixed caseload of children in care, children at risk in the community, and residential care, including special care, high support, and therapeutic placements, conducting investigations into allegations of child abuse, including sexual abuse, physical abuse, emotional abuse, and neglect.
 He has also acted as a manager for the out-of-hours child protection service in Cork.

-Tim has worked for the past six years both at social work practitioner and Team Leader level in the area of adult disclosures of retrospective child sexual abuse allegations, carrying out assessments to determine current and ongoing risks to children.
+Tim worked for six years both at practitioner and Team Leader level in the area of adult disclosures of retrospective child sexual abuse allegations, carrying out assessments to determine current and ongoing risks to children.
 This skilled area also included responding to reports of adults of concern who are under investigation for online offending/child sexual abuse material and the future safety planning of children as well as assessing the capacity of the non-offending parent to protect their child (ren).

 He is an experienced social work practice teacher that appreciates the value of bringing reflective learning to his practice as well as ongoing training and upskilling to enhance his professional development and to that of others.
+He holds a Post Graduate Diploma in Advanced Fieldwork Practice Teaching and Supervision in Social Work.
 One of his greatest strengths is his effective communication, collaborative working, and positive approach as well as his strong interpersonal skills in working with children, families, and professionals.
 Throughout the assessment process, he strives to consistently ensure the child’s wishes and views are ascertained and considered at all times and given due weight in arriving at professional decisions.

 Tim is experienced at district, circuit, and high court levels and produced detailed accurate evidenced-informed reports.